-After the evaluation and study, the results of the 3G established the presence of multiple independent systems within the KGP prospect.
+On March 12, 2021, KGP re-commenced its geology, geochemical, and geophysical surveys (3G) which ended on June 7, 2021.
+After the evaluation and study, the results of the 3G established the presence of multiple independent systems within the KGP.
 Three potentially exploitable systems have been discovered located in the areas of Liwang, Caigutan, and Dananao.
 All three systems are located within the existing contract area.
-The KGP Conceptual Model was updated accordingly into an Integrated Resource Assessment (IRA) report and was submitted to the DOE on June 29, 2022.